Vibe-Editor/backend/docs/api/character-generation.md

 # Character Generation API

 ## Overview
-Generates a character sprite-sheet and final render from **six reference images** using OpenAI GPT-4o Vision and Recraft image-to-image models.
+Generates a character sprite-sheet and final render from **six reference images** using OpenAI's GPT-Image-1 model and Recraft image-to-image models.

 The images are uploaded **directly to S3** from the client (browser / app) via presigned URLs.
-The character-generation endpoint then receives only the public CloudFront URLs, so no image bytes ever pass through the API server.
+The character-generation endpoint then receives only the S3 keys, so no image bytes ever pass through the API server.

 ---
 ## Endpoints